 In the South, dishes feel warm and deeply rooted, where recipes are passed down and prepared with patience.
 In coastal cities, seafood reflects proximity to the ocean, fresh and simple, shaped by the rhythm of the tides.

-From classic burgers and barbecue to international fusion and modern gastronomy, the experience is not about choosing one flavor — it is about discovering many.
+From classic burgers and barbecue to international fusion and modern gastronomy, the experience is not about choosing one flavor, it's about discovering many.

 Drinks follow the same spirit of diversity.